Thursday, 22 November 2012

 Charcuterie plate and bruschetta with those adorable plates.

-We sat on the verandah for about 3 hours, leaving only because the second last ferry for the day was arriving at the dock.
+I sat on the verandah for about 3 hours, leaving only because the second last ferry for the day was arriving at the dock.

 Prawns with cauliflower salad and curry dressing